 - J. Affordable Dwelling Units in Mixed-Use Land Use Districts. - Applicability.
-This subsection shall apply to the construction of new multifamily, mixeduse, or nonresidential structures when the multifamily or mixed-use structure contains 10 or more dwelling units or when the nonresidential structure includes more than 4,000 square feet of gross floor area.
+This subsection shall apply to the construction of new multifamily, mixed-use, or nonresidential structures when the multifamily or mixed-use structure contains 10 or more dwelling units or when the nonresidential structure includes more than 4,000 square feet of gross floor area.
 This subsection shall not apply to building additions that increase the gross floor area by less than 50 percent. - a.
 An applicant proposing multifamily or mixed-use development, either fully or partially located within a Mixed-Use Land Use District, that is subject to the requirements of this subsection J shall comply with at least one of the following: - i.
 The residential performance option under LUC 20.20.128.J.2; - ii.
 The payment option under LUC 20.20.128.J.4; - iii.
 The land transfer option under LUC 20.20.128.J.5; or - iv.
-Through a combination of the residential performance option and the payment option in accordance with LUC 20.20.128.J.6. - An applicant proposing nonresidential development, either fully or partially located within a Mixed-Use Land Use District, that is subject to the requirements of this subsection J shall comply with at least one of the following: - i.
+A combination of the residential performance option and the payment option in accordance with LUC 20.20.128.J.6. - b.
+An applicant proposing nonresidential development, either fully or partially located within a Mixed-Use Land Use District, that is subject to the requirements of this subsection J shall comply with at least one of the following:

+- i.
 The nonresidential performance option under LUC 20.20.128.J.3; - ii.
 The payment option under LUC 20.20.128.J.4; - iii.
-The land transfer option under LUC 20.20.128.J.5; or

-- Through a combination of the nonresidential performance option and the payment option in accordance with LUC 20.20.128.J.6. - 2.
+The land transfer option under LUC 20,20,128,J.5; or - iv.
+A combination of the nonresidential performance option and the payment option in accordance with LUC 20.20.128.J.6. - 2.
 Performance Option Residential.
-An applicant complying with this subsection J through the performance option in relation to proposed multifamily or mixed-use development shall provide affordable dwelling units onsite in an amount indicated below: - a.
-For dwelling units intended for rent: - i.
-At least 10 percent of all dwelling units shall be affordable to households earning up to, and including, 80 percent of the area median income; or - ii.
+An applicant complying with this subsection J through the performance option in relation to proposed multifamily or mixed-use development shall provide affordable dwelling units in an amount indicated below: - a.
+For dwelling units intended for rent, one of the following: - At least 10 percent of all dwelling units shall be affordable to households earning up to, and including, 80 percent of the area median income; or - ii.
 At least seven (7) percent of all dwelling units shall be affordable to households earning up to, and including, 60 percent of the area median income; or - iii.
 At least five (5) percent of all dwelling units shall be affordable to households earning up to, and including, 50 percent of the area median income. - b.
-For dwelling units intended for sale: - i.
-At least 15 percent of all dwelling units shall be affordable to households earning up to, and including, 100 percent of the area median income; or - ii.
-At least 10 percent of all dwelling units shall be affordable to households earning up to, and including, 80 percent of the area median income; or - c.
-If the operation of subsection J.2 of this section would result in a fractional requirement, and that fraction is 0.5 or greater then the number of affordable dwelling units required at the applicable area median income shall be equal to the next higher whole number. - 3.
-Performance Option Nonresidential.
-An applicant complying with this subsection J through the performance option in relation to proposed nonresidential development shall provide affordable dwelling units onsite in an amount indicated below: - a.
-For dwelling units intended for rent: - For every 1,000 square feet of gross floor area, one dwelling unit shall be provided that is affordable to households earning up to, and including, 80 percent of the area median income; or - ii.
-For every 3,000 square feet of gross floor area, one dwelling unit shall be provided that is affordable to households earning up to, and including, 60 percent of the area median income; or - iii.
-For every 5,000 square feet of gross floor area, one dwelling unit shall be provided that is affordable to households earning up to, and including, 50 percent of the area median income.
+For dwelling units intended for sale, one of the following: - At least 10 percent of all dwelling units shall be affordable to households earning up to, and including, 100 percent of the area median income; or - ii.
+At least 7 percent of all dwelling units shall be affordable to households earning up to, and including, 80 percent of the area median income. - c.
+If the operation of subsection J.2 of this section would result in a fractional requirement, and that fraction is 0.5 or greater, then the number of affordable dwelling units required at the applicable area median income shall be equal to the next higher whole number.
+If that fraction is less than 0.5, then the number of affordable dwelling units required at the applicable area median income shall be rounded down to the next lower whole number.